Loading image...Kiro

 • Create faster development cycles

-1. Event Detection: The system monitors for specific events in your IDE
+1. Event detection: The system monitors for specific events in your IDE

 This automation flow eliminates repetitive tasks and ensures consistency across your codebase.